 To attend classes at Mississippi Valley State University, students must gain official admission to the University and must complete the enrollment process, which includes advisement, registration, and payment of tuition and fees.
 Admission to Mississippi Valley State University is administered through the Office of Admissions and Recruitment in accordance with the policies established by the Board of Trustees of State Institutions of Higher Learning.
 Specific admission requirements are listed throughout this section by application type.
 Specific requirements may not apply to adult learners (21 years of age), or the applications may be exempted.
 Admission decisions are made as applications and supporting documents are received; therefore, early applications are encouraged.
 Information submitted to Mississippi Valley State University must be true and accurate.
 The withholding of pertinent information or the submission of false information may result in denial of admission or dismissal.
 The University reserves the right to deny admission to any applicant and to forbid enrollment of any previously admitted student.
 Mississippi Valley State University complies with all laws regarding affirmative action and equal opportunity in all its activities and programs and does not discriminate against anyone protected by law because of age, color, national origin, race, religion, sex, handicap, or veterans' status.
 The University welcomes applications from individuals whose preparation and abilities give them a reasonable chance of success in programs offered by the University.
-Questions regarding admission should be directed to the Office of Admissions and Recruitment, MVSU 7222, 14000 Highway 82 W., Itta Bena, MS 38941-1400, 662-254-3347, Fax: 662-254-3759; or E-mail: admsn@mvsu.edu.
+Questions regarding admission should be directed to the Office of Admissions and Recruitment, MVSU 7222, 14000 Highway 82 W., Itta Bena, MS 38941-1400, 662-254-3347, Fax: 662-254-3759; or E-mail: admissions@mysu.edu.
 University Web site: www.mvsu.edu.

 To be eligible for admission, a person must graduate from an accredited high school.
 Applicants who are not high school graduates are required to submit passing scores on the General Education Development (GED) Test before admission may be granted.
+A student who has graduated from an accredited high school may participate in the University's Emerging Scholars program ONLY if they have been denied admission and have not attended a collegiate institution.